Crystal nucleation along an entropic pathway: Teaching liquids how to transition: Results and Discussion

 We finally turn to the last type of simulations carried out in this work, and perform NPT-S simulations of crystal nucleation in the supercooled liquid of Lennard-Jones particles at $T^*=0.86$ and $P^*=5.68$.
 We start from the supercooled liquid, for which we obtain an average density of $\rho^*=0.989$.
 Using the ANN trained in the first part of this work, together with Eq.~\ref{AML}, we have a Helmholtz free energy $A^*=-10.31$, which yields an entropy $S^*=5.71$ through Eq.~\ref{entropy}.
 From there, we start carrying out NPT-S simulations, through umbrella sampling, to study the onset of crystal nucleation.
 We perform $13$ successive simulations with overlapping windows, each window being associated with a decreasing value for the target entropy.
 We plot in Fig.~\ref{Fig7} the variation of the density during the successive NPT-S simulations, with each data point on the graph corresponding to the average density for a simulation window.
 We find that, as entropy gradually decreases, the density of the system steadily increases, with an overall increase amounting to 1.3\% over the entire range of entropies sampled.
 We also show in Fig.~\ref{Fig7} how the interaction energy is impacted by the decrease in entropy.
 We observe that the interaction energy steadily decreases with entropy, resulting in a overall change of -2.8\% over the whole process.
 Furthermore, to characterize the order within the system, we calculate the value taken by the Steinhardt order parameter~\cite{Steinhardt} $Q_6$ over each window.
 We plot the evolution of $Q_6$ as the function of the decreasing entropy in Fig.~\ref{Fig7} and find that $Q_6$ increases as entropy decreases, indicating that crystalline order starts to develop within the system.
 Overall, the increase in density and $Q_6$, combined with the decrease in interaction energy, point to an increased level of organization within the system.
 This is consistent with the decrease of the entropy of the system, and with the onset of crystal nucleation.

 Using the umbrella sampling results, we calculate the free energy profile for the entire process and present it in Fig.~\ref{Fig8}(a).
 The free energy profile shows that the starting point for the nucleation process is the metastable supercooled liquid with $S^*=5.71$, which is associated with a local minimum in free energy as shown in Fig.~\ref{Fig8}(a).
 Then, as entropy decreases, the organization within the system starts to develop.
 During this stage, we observe that the free energy increases, until the top of the free energy barrier is reached for $S^*=5.5$.
 At this point, a critical nucleus has formed.
 We show in Fig.~\ref{Fig8}(b) a snapshot of the critical nucleus, surrounded by the liquid (solid-like particles are identified using the same criteria as in previous work).
-Comparing now the height of the free energy barrier obtained for this process, we find that it is of $17 \pm 2$ ~$k_BT$.
-This is consistent with the results from prior simulations on the Lennard-Jones system~\cite{tenWolde} as well as the predictions from the classical nucleation theory~\cite{kelton1991crystal}, which estimates a barrier of roughly $20$~$k_BT$ for the supercooling considered in this work.
+Looking now at the height of the free energy barrier obtained for this process, we find that it is of $17 \pm 2$ ~$k_BT$.
+This is consistent with the results from prior simulations on the Lennard-Jones system~\cite{tenWolde}, which estimates a barrier of roughly $20$~$k_BT$ for the supercooling considered in this work.
 These results show that our approach, which relies on the use of entropy as a reaction coordinate, can indeed be used to simulate the onset of crystal nucleation within a supercooled liquid.